LSEG-API-Samples/Example.EF.WSDK.RD.TypeScript.OptionsRICFinderWebApp/README.md

 # Web Application allowing to find Option RICs

+Example Code Disclaimer: ALL EXAMPLE CODE IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS FOR ILLUSTRATIVE PURPOSES ONLY.
+REFINITIV MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THE EXAMPLE CODE, OR THE INFORMATION, CONTENT, OR MATERIALS USED IN CONNECTION WITH THE EXAMPLE CODE.
+YOU EXPRESSLY AGREE THAT YOUR USE OF THE EXAMPLE CODE IS AT YOUR SOLE RISK.

 ## Project Overview

 Currently one cannot directly access expired options through a single API call.
 To get historical data on options, one will need to reconstruct options Refinitiv Identification Codes (RIC) following the logic of RIC construction rules and the rules specified by the exchange where the option is traded.